Jettence

 I have a theory – I think there comes a time in every social dancer’s life when they realize how amazing salsa really is and how it may just be the best Afro-Latin social dance style out there.
 I have seen many wonderful professional dancers dabbling in different styles but after many years, or even decades, eventually end up dancing and teaching salsa.
 So it’s not just my opinion but something I have witnessed over the years.

-1. It’s Widely Known
+1. Salsa Is Widely Known

 Firstly, if you tell someone you dance salsa, they will generally know what you mean and you don’t have to give a long explanation or pull up a video.
 Secondly, it is danced almost everywhere in the world and you can easily find a local salsa party to visit whenever you travel.

-2. It’s Fun
+2. Salsa Is Fun

 Salsa music usually sounds happy and light, which helps to lift the mood.
 Some styles are known for being sensual or flowy whereas salsa is synonymous with partying and having fun.
 Salsa tends to be quite a fast-paced dance, doubling as a cardio workout that helps release feel-good hormones like dopamine, serotonin, and more.